RaduBerinde/axisds/regiontree/README.md

 )

 func main() {
-    // Create a RegionTree with int boundaries and int properties.
+    // Create a region tree with int boundaries and int properties.
     // Use a default integer comparison and equality check. rt := regiontree.Make[int, int](
         cmp.Compare[int],           // comparison for boundaries